-These volunteers are termed as Governors and will provide their recommendations to the College, the president, admission and other staff on an as needed basis for the best interest for the College and its learners
+These volunteers are termed as Governors and will provide their recommendations to the College, the president, admission and other staff on an as-needed basis for the best interest of the College and its learners

 These volunteers assure that the relationships with the institution’s president, The Alberta Licensee and the Government of Alberta (which occurs primarily through the Minister), serve to help the institution fulfill its mandate and obligations within the Alberta Post-Vocational Act (PVA).

 Any questions pertaining to policies, admissions, tuition or industry participation should be addressed to The Office of The Registrar.
 The Registrar’s Office is a web-based (online) office and can be reached by email at Registrar@Alberta.College

 Board of Governors